 These Almond Joy Cookies taste like your favorite nostalgic candy, but in cookie form!
 Naturally gluten free, these cookies taste of sweet coconut, almonds, and are dipped in milk chocolate.

 If you love chocolate and coconut as much as I do, check out some of my other favorite cookies like my Coconut Chocolate Chip Cookies, Toasted Coconut Almond Chocolate Chip, or my Sea Salt Chocolate Coconut Cookies.

 Why You'll Love This Recipe

-These cookies are also naturally gluten free, for those of you who can’t have wheat or for those of you trying to appease a gluten free friend but still wanting something equally delicious for yourself – these cookies are it!
-And if you’re timid of gluten free – I’m going to stop you right there.
-Bake these cookies and I bet you won’t even be able to tell they are gluten free.
+These Almond Joy Cookies are naturally gluten free, for those of you who can't have wheat or for those of you trying to appease a gluten free friend but still wanting something equally delicious for yourself – these cookies are it!
+And if you're timid of gluten free – I'm going to stop you right there.
+Bake these cookies and I bet you won't even be able to tell they are gluten free.

 113 grams (1/2 cup) organic coconut oil

 1 teaspoon organic vanilla extract